Dylan Cease: Draft and minor leagues

-Cease resumed throwing in May 2015, and pitched for the Arizona Cubs of the Rookie-level Arizona League.
-In 11 games (eight starts) batters hit .145 against him.
-At the end of the 2015 season, Baseball America rated Cease as the second-best prospect in the Arizona League.
+Following a successful surgery and recovery, Cease resumed throwing in May 2015 and made his professional debut with the Rookie-level AZL Cubs.
+At the end of the 2015 season, Baseball America ranked Cease as the second-best prospect in the Arizona League, after he started eight games and appeared in a total of 11, with opposing batters hitting .145 against him.